aces/Loris-MRI/docs/scripts_md/get_dicom_info.md

 \-error\_string      : string to use for reporting empty fields

-\-verbose                : Be verbose if set

-\-version                : Print CVS version number and exit

 # DESCRIPTION

 A tool to read information out of the DICOM file headers.